thachck/tube.vim/README.md

 default: 1
 ```

-Set this to 1 and every #{<FunctionName>} string will be expanded with the result of the FunctionName function defined by the user.
+Set this to 1 and every #{FunctionName} string will be expanded with the result of the FunctionName function defined by the user.

 ## Changelog